dhanjit97/Lab_management_system/README.md

 To run the code:
 1. Python should be installed on your system
-2. You Might need Vs cide or pycharm additionally.(not sure)
+2. You Might need Vs code or pycharm additionally.(not sure)

 About the project: